-The predicted values from the FSRs that are used as explanatory variables in the second-stage regressions can, if desired, be interpreted as expectations of the agents.
+The predicted values from the first stage regressions that are used as explanatory variables in the second stage regressions can, if desired, be interpreted as expectations of the agents.
 For example, the predicted value of income used in a consumer expenditure equation can be interpreted as a household's (actually, the household sector's) expectation of its income for the current period.
-These are not rational expectations, but just expectations based on predictions from the FSRs.
+These are not rational expectations, but just expectations based on predictions from the first stage regressions.